corot/world_canvas/README.md

 And the other 3 define how the server must publish the retrieved annotations
  * topic_name    Where server must publish annotations data
  * topic_type    The message type to publish annotations data.
-Mandatory
+Mandatory if pub_as_list is true; ignored otherwise
  * pub_as_list   If true, annotations will be packed in a list before publishing, so topic_type must be an array of the requested annotations

 The get_any script calls 3 services in the annotations server: